RustCrypto/formats/der/README.md

 [![Project Chat][chat-image]][chat-link]

-Pure Rust embedded-friendly implementation of the Distinguished Encoding Rules (DER) for Abstract Syntax Notation One (ASN.1) as described in ITU X.690.
+Pure Rust embedded-friendly implementation of the Distinguished Encoding Rules (DER) for Abstract Syntax Notation One (ASN.1) as described in [ITU X.690].

 [Documentation][docs-link]